ShainyShiny/CustomComponentKeeper/README.md

 ## Usage
 ### server.js
-Copy and paste to before of your script.
+Copy and paste to before of your server script.